tromey/gcc-pch-plugin/README.md

   good way to go would be to try to reuse parts of the LTO streamer.

 * Lesser-used C features aren't supported.
-I didn't bother with VLAs, or vectors, or complex numbers.
+I didn't bother with VLAs, or vectors, complex numbers, packed structures, or attributes.
 In fact the current code has a few FIXMEs around even common features like bitfields.

 * C++.
 The potential win from an improved PCH is bigger with C++ than with C.  Right now there isn't anything like the binding oracle for